Blitta Prefecture: Communication

 Blitta has only one way to announce information, The Radio Etincèle.
 This radio station was created in 2001 and is on the air everyday from 5 o’clock in the morning to 10 o’clock in the evening.
 It is located in Blitta-Gare, across from the high school, Lycée de Blitta.

-The Education
+Education

 Blitta is a town of many schools that still need improvement to their education system.
 This being said there are not enough schools for the children to attend to lower class sizes, which would advance their educational experience.
 There is one senior high school called Lyceé de Blitta, three secondary schools, two of which are in Blitta-Gare, making it difficult for Blitta-Carrfour children to attend.

 Health Facilities

 There are two hospitals in this region.
 The main hospital is located in Blitta-Gare.
 This facility can provide many services to the community.
 There is a smaller clinic located in Blitta-Carrfour.
 Many technical services cannot be handled here but if the situation is not too serious, this dispensary provides great care.